Skip to main content

 How do mRNA vaccines work?

-There are two types of COVID-19 vaccines for use that are mRNA vaccines.
-They use a piece of mRNA that tells your cells how to make a harmless viral protein called an antigen.
+These vaccines use a piece of mRNA that tells your cells how to make a harmless viral protein called an antigen.
 An antigen is a part of a pathogen that could make you ill—but don’t worry; it's been changed in a way that makes it unable to cause disease.

 When our cells start making this antigen, our immune system recognizes it as a foreign invader.
 In response, it produces antibodies that target the antigen.
 Antibodies are special proteins that help us fight illness by recognizing and neutralizing harmful pathogens before they make us sick.
 These antibodies can linger in our bodies for many months.